mizutanilab/MCTrace/README.md

 </ul>

 ## Release notes
-The latest MCTrace release is v3.4.0, currently available.
+The latest MCTrace release is v3.4.0.
 The binary folder contains 'MCTrace' executables for x86 and x64 platforms along with a parameter file 'paramstd.txt'.
 Please use 'MCTrace.exe' appropriate for your PC platform.
 The parameter file should be placed in the folder where the MCTrace executable was extracted.
 Further updates will be released since this program is still under development.
 Source codes are not available at present.

 <UL>
 <li>v3.4.0 (built 1 Apr 2016).
 Many functions including those for the left-hand mouse were implemented.</li>